SLAC Onboarding Procedure¶

 once all this happens, Confluence will use your unix account password for authentication; if it expires, it’s the unix account password that needs changing; there is no longer a specific Confluence account/password.

-New users are required to complete the SLUO registration form using the below form.
+New users are required to complete the SLUO registration form using this form.
+The link also points to documentation on the process.

 Experiment: select Vera C. Rubin Observatory